Rugrats Go Wild: Release

+Bruce Willis (pictured in 2018) voices the Pickles family dog, Spike.

 During its initial theatrical run, Rugrats Go Wild was presented in "Smell-O-Vision".
 During certain scenes in the movie, an icon would pop up on screen with an item inside of it (example: a smelly shoe).
 When this happened, audience members would smell a scratch-and-sniff card (which were handed out at the box office) with the corresponding image.

 Marketing

 Among the biggest promotion the film received was Bruce Willis voicing Spike, and the use of "Odorama" cards to enhance the viewing experience, Burger King and Blockbuster released a scratch and sniff piece of cardboard that was to be scratched and sniffed during the run of the movie.
 The cards would later be released with the DVD release of the movie.

 Controversy

 There were some complaints with the Odorama cards, including the claim that the cards only smelled like cardboard.
 The Odorama card was considered an homage to John Waters' 1981 film Polyester.
 Waters felt he was ripped off and realized that New Line Cinema, the studio that released Polyester, did not renew the copyright for Odorama.
 He later said that "a cheque would have been an homage".